At their best, Japanese gardens are places of contemplation, an escape from the frenzy of modern life outside its boundaries.

 Imagine lush velvet blankets of moss in all shades of green covering every hillock and stone you see.
 Leaves rustle with the wind in the cedars and maple trees around you, and the air is cool, fresh, and alive with the breath of moss.
 If you can, bring a magnifying glass to peer at the mosses up close.

 Saiho-ji is a tricky temple to access.
 Reservations must be made in writing via return postcard, and can be sent only to addresses within Japan.
-But depending on where you’re staying in Kyoto, some hotel concierges may be able to assist.
-Saiho-ji is best visited in June and July, during the warm, wet seasons.
+But depending on where you’re staying in Kyoto, good hotel concierges may be able to assist.
+Saiho-ji is arguably best visited in June and July, during the warm, rainy season.

 4. Tenryu-ji (Temple of the Heavenly Dragon)